top of page

 Retained recruiters work exclusively with a company to fill a role, typically for leadership, technical, or hard-to-fill positions.

-✅ Be Selective – Research recruiters who specialize in your industry.
-A recruiter focused on finance won’t be much help if you’re in energy or chemicals.
+Research recruiters who specialize in your industry.
+A recruiter focused on financial services or banking won’t be much help if you’re in energy or chemicals.

-✅ Send a Smart Introduction – Avoid vague messages like, “Hey, I’m looking for a job—can you help?” or “I’m open to new opportunities.
-Can we schedule time for a call?”
+Avoid vague messages like, “Hey, I’m looking for a job...can you help?” or “I’m open to new opportunities.
+Can we schedule a time for a call?”
 Instead, introduce yourself by email or on LinkedIn with:

 • A brief summary of your expertise